 Tax policy has a substantial impact on many of the core concerns of civil society groups, from ensuring the availability of funds for important social programs and to narrowing the gap between the rich and the poor.
 Civil society groups can help broaden the debate and bring a new focus on fairness and the needs of the disadvantaged to the discussion of tax policy. ( A Guide to tax work for NGO’s, Joel Friedman).

-Joel Friedman, A Guide to tax work for NGO’s; states that, decisions on revenue issues are some of the most important that a government makes.
-Tax debates are sometimes perceived as technical, but at times they become heated and even volatile.
-Even in situations that are less extreme, it is vital that a civil society be in a position to offer its perspective on tax policies so that it can influence these policies and the impact they have on all citizens.
+Joel Friedman, A Guide to tax work for NGO’s; states that decisions on revenue issues are some of the most important that a government makes.
+Tax rebates are sometimes perceived as technical, but at times they become heated and even volatile.
+Even in situations that are less extreme, it is vital that a civil society is in a position to offer its perspective on tax policies so that it can influence these policies and the impact they have on all citizens.